• Skip to primary navigation

 1. Lightroom cloud storage is not optional

 Your entire photo library has to be stored in the cloud, and on Adobe’s own servers.
 You can cache some or all of your images to your desktop computer, but the full set still has to be in the cloud.
-This means that the free storage you get with a regular Photography Plan won’t be enough and you will have to find another $10/£10 per month for 1TB cloud storage.
+This means that the free storage you get with the old Photography Plan won’t be enough and you will have to find another $10/£10 per month for 1TB cloud storage.

 3. There are no folders